 Last year he had a strong second half of the season, taking the last victory for the Suzuki, who was close to retirement, at Valencia.
 During this period it seemed that his confidence with the Hamamatsu bike was second to none.

 Alex, who has now found a new home with Lucio Cecchinello‘s LCR Honda, for whom he scored a historic win at the Circuit of the Americas, is ready to pack his bags in the direction of Official Yamaha.
 With the hope that the three tuning forks will once again resonate as they once did.

 Not only one of the best riders, but also one of the funniest, craziest and brightest guys in the paddock, you can’t help but love Miller.
 Sure, a bit of a maverick, a free spirit and someone who certainly doesn’t fit into the mold, but this is motorcycling, what do you expect?

 After a couple of years with Ducati, Jack was given an official KTM.
 And although it’s not the first time Jack has ridden a new bike, we all know that the Austrian team is a different story.

 The bike is the linchpin of this project.
 If KTM is willing to follow Jack’s ideas for a better bike, Miller is ready to fight.
 He is a strong and fierce rider, used to fighting everything, even fate.

 10 – Aleix Espargaro

-Good ol’ Aleix has committed to Aprilia in a very old-fashioned, romantic, almost heroic way.
-Too bad the nice guys at Noale just haven’t managed to build him a competitive ride just yet.
+Good old Aleix has committed himself to Aprilia in a very old-fashioned, romantic, almost heroic way, and finally the good folks at Noale have managed to give him a competitive bike.

-On the occasional good day, though, the older Espargaro knows how to pull a couple rabbits out of the hat.
-Again, give him a good bike and he’ll surprise you.
+The more mature Espargaro knows how to pull a rabbit or two out of a hat.
+Give him a good bike and he will always surprise you.